-Any concerned person should notify Director of Resident Life of a belief that a university student has been missing for 24 hours.
-Any and all reports of missing residential students will be directed to Vice President for Student and Community Engagement.
+Any concerned person should notify Director of Community Standards and Residential Life of a belief that a UP student has been missing for 24 hours.
+Any and all reports of missing residential students will be directed to Vice President for Student Engagement and Athletics.